 The standards of satisfactory academic progress state you must:

-- Pass a minimum of 67% of all attempted hours at Western.
+- Complete and pass a minimum of 67% of all attempted hours at WMU.

 - Maintain a minimum of 2.00 cumulative grade point average by the end of the second academic year.

 Your financial aid eligibility is also affected by additional factors, such as:

 - Cost of attendance.
 Your awards may not exceed the estimated cost of attendance.
 If you receive financial aid, including outside scholarships, beyond your eligibility based on COA, your awards may be adjusted.

 - Student visa status.
 If you have a F1 or F2 student visa, a J1 or J2 exchange visitor visa or a G services visa, you are neither a citizen nor eligible non-citizen.

 - Selective Service registration.
 Men between the ages of 18 and 25 must register with the Selective Service.

 - Default.
 You must not owe an overpayment on a Federal Perkins Loan or grant program.
 You must not be in default on a federal student loan, or over your loan limits.